-Low light photography can be really challenging.
+Low light photography can be a real challenge.
 Most of us don’t get to explore caves like a photographer for National Geographic magazine.
 But going into the underground realm on a tour still feels like an adventure.
-When it comes to taking home memories of your trip by shooting in a cave challenges can arise.
+When it comes to taking home memories of your trip by shooting in a cave, challenges can arise.
 There may be prohibitions against using a flash for protection of the cave environment or for safety reasons.
 How would you like to be descending a steep stairway when someone blasts a flash in your eyes?
 Probably not a good outcome.
 So a cave environment is one of many examples where you may need to know how to do low light photography.

 We took a day to explore some natural wonders of the Ozarks.
 One of those was Mystic Caverns in Harrison, AR.
 The photos in this post were taken inside the two caverns at the site.
 You can visit their website here.